Arthur Krock

-Arthur Bernard Krock (November 16, 1886 – April 12, 1974) was a Pulitzer Prize winning American journalist.
-In a career spanning several decades covering the tenure of eleven United States presidents he became known as the "Dean of Washington newsmen".
+Arthur Bernard Krock (November 16, 1886 – April 12, 1974) was a Pulitzer Prize-winning American journalist.
+He became known as the "Dean of Washington newsmen" in a career that spanned the tenure of 11 United States presidents.

 Early life and career

-Arthur Krock was born in Glasgow, Kentucky in 1887.
+Arthur Krock was born in Glasgow, Kentucky, in 1887.
 He was the son of German-Jewish bookkeeper Joseph Krock and Caroline Morris, who was half-Jewish.
-His mother became blind subsequent to his birth and Krock was raised by his grandparents, Emmanuel and Henrietta Morris until he was six years old.
+After his mother became blind, Krock was raised by his grandparents, Emmanuel and Henrietta Morris, until he was six years old.
 When his mother regained her sight, he joined his parents in Chicago, graduating from high school there in 1904.

-Krock went on to Princeton University but dropped out in his first year owing to financial problems.
+Krock went on to Princeton University but dropped out in his first year for lack of money.
 He returned home, and in 1906 graduated with an associate degree from the Lewis Institute in Chicago.